 Would You Like to Take a Data Management Course?

 If data modeling appeals to you and a career in the field piques your interest, then Simplilearn can help you get started.
-The Data Scientist Course, presented in collaboration with IBM, provides you with training by an industry expert on the most up-to-date Data Science and Machine learning skills.
+The Caltech Post Graduate Program in Data Science, presented in collaboration with Caltech CTME, provides you with training by an industry expert on the most up-to-date Data Science and Machine learning skills.
 You will gain hands-on exposure to key technologies, including R, SAS, Python, Tableau, Hadoop, and Spark.

 According to Glassdoor, a data scientist earns an annual average of $113,309.
 The digital world has an increasing need for data scientists, and compensation is undoubtedly an attractive incentive!
 Check out Simplilearn today, and get that new career going.